 The Impact On Marketing and Sales Responsibilities

-The only way an inbound marketing process can work is with close co-operation between sales and marketing.
-If marketing try to create the required content without sales input it will fail.
-Conversely sales do not have the strategic, content generating and content delivery channel experience of marketing.
+The only way an inbound marketing process will work is with a close, mutually supportive, relationship between sales and marketing.
+If marketing tries to create the required content without sales input it will fail.
+Conversely, sales do not have the content generating and content delivery experience of marketing.

 Inbound marketing provides an opportunity to clearly divide sales and marketing responsibilities.
-Once that division is in place and both sales and marketing understand the benefits then the prospects for conflict are significantly reduced.
+Once that division is in place and the benefits are understood then a frictionless relationship can exist.

 Marketing should retain responsibility for strategy.
 Based on solid research and a detailed understanding of the marketplace they need to determine what should be sold and to whom.
 They need to define the proposition (price, service etc) and decide on the best way to ensure target customers aware of that proposition.